yogacat/bowling/README.md

 Sessions, security, optimized frontend to avoid too many calls to the API.

+## Algorithm

+I save each roll and update the frame score with the pins, that were knocked off in all the rolls of the frame.
+After this there might be some frames, that are "finalized".

+There are three kinds of frames:

+- regular frame
+- one that has a strike
+- one that has a spare

+After a while a list of these unfinished frames will grow and some of them can be finalized.
+I count the last finished score while doing this.
+If the frame was finalized, I set its value to the last finished score.

+Regular frame has no dependencies and can be finalized immediately.
+Frames with strike and spare wait for the next two/one rolls of the next frame to be finalized.

+After all the frames are finalised, the game is finished and the score is updated.

 ## Next steps

 As I ran out of free time I can spend on this task there are things I did not implement.